2026 Masters odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 4 straight winners

 How to make 2026 Masters picks

-The model is also targeting two more longshots of +3000 or greater, including one of at least +5000 that could bring strong returns.
+The model is also targeting two longshots of +4000 or greater who could make a stunning run at Augusta this year.
 You can only see the model's picks here.

 Who will win the 2026 Masters, which massive longshots will stun the golfing world, and where will Scottie Scheffler and Rory McIlroy finish?
 Check out the 2026 Masters odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 16 golf majors, including three in 2025, and four straight Masters.